Akshat0102/Akshat0102/README.md

 *Akshat Khandelwal*

-- 🔭 I’m currently working on ReactJS and UI-UX Design
+- 🔭 I’m currently working on Blockchain Development, Frontend Development and UI-UX Design.
 - 🌱 I’m currently learning ReactJS and Ethereum + Solidity Blockchain
 - 👯 I’m looking to collaborate on Web related projects and technologies based on ReactJS and UI-UX
 - 🤔 I’m looking for help with Blockchain Development